Install Sero

 Browser packs are available for macOS arm64, Linux x64, Linux arm64, and Windows x64 when Doctor reports them ready.
 Container runtimes use browser automation from the Sero runtime image.

-Skip this section if you installed a packaged desktop beta and are not building Sero from source.
+Skip this section if you installed the packaged desktop application and are not building Sero from source.

 From the repo root: